william-chu/epicodus-week12/README.md

 ## Description

-A project to sketch, wireframe, prototype and build a website for a mock cowork company.
+A project to sketch, wireframe, prototype and build a website for a mock coworking company.

 Client requirements: